-Continuity and cohesion are established throughout Cornerstone by the strength of Modern Prairie elevations that continually recur throughout all the Cornerstone neighbourhoods.
-Further connectivity is created along the main "Boulevard" where the same Modern Prairie style is highlighted with a strong Urban Brownstone look that distinctively carries along the boulevard through each of the Cornerstone neighbourhoods.
+Continuity and cohesion are established throughout Cornerstone by the strength of Modern Prairie elevations that continually recur throughout all the Cornerstone neighborhoods.
+Further connectivity is created along the main "Boulevard" where the same Modern Prairie style is highlighted with a strong Urban Brownstone look that distinctively carries along the boulevard through each of the Cornerstone neighborhoods.

-4.1.2 Neighbourhood Styles
+4.1.2 Neighborhood Styles

-The distinction of each neighbourhood is established through the pairing of these Modern Prairie elevations with a unique style in each.
+The distinction of each neighborhood is established through the pairing of these Modern Prairie elevations with a unique style in each.

 - Cornerstone Gate: Modern

 - Cornerstone View: Craftsman

 - Cornerstone Ridge: Arts & Crafts

-- Cornerstone Point: French Country
+- Cornerstone Point: French Country, Modern, Craftsman,

-- Cornerstone Park: Tudor
+- Cornerstone Park: Farmhouse, Modern, Craftsman,

 - Cornerstone Boulevard: Brownstone